Keep Kent Clean

 Did you know?

-- Social media accounts using the hashtag #KeepKentClean reached 97,832 people.
+- Social media accounts using the hashtag #KeepKentClean have reached 97,832 people.

 - Councils in England spend over £700 million on street cleaning services every year.

-- According to the Local Government Association, the average piece of gum costs 3p to buy but around £1.50 (50x the price) to clean up.
+- According to the Local Government Association, the average piece of gum costs 3p to buy but around £1.50 (50 times the price) to clean up.

 - The RSPCA receives 700 phone calls a year relating to animals injured by our litter.